HCBrooks-lab/nola_occ_lic25/README.md

   Map centers on average coordinates in New Orleans.
   **[Open Interactive Map](https://spontaneous-salamander-630181.netlify.app/)**

-- **Geographic Anomalies:** The dataset is focused on New Orleans business licenses, however a small    cluster of licenses appear in Texas.
+- **Geographic Anomalies:** The dataset is focused on New Orleans business licenses, however a small    cluster of licenses appear in Texas & West Africa.
 This may be due to:
-    - Companies headquartered in New Orleans, but operating in Texas.
+    - Companies headquartered in New Orleans, but operating in Texas/West Africa.
     - Remote/Regional license addresses tied to corpoate offices.
     - Data entry inconsistencies in business location fields.

 ---